 The Tier 1 approach requires emission factors for all relevant pollutants for the production process of primary aluminium.
-Default emission factors are given in Table 3.1 and have been derived from the BREF document for non-ferrous metal production, taking into account the results of an assessment of emission factors included in the earlier versions of the Guidebook.
-Please bear in mind that these values provide a typical average over the whole industry (primary and secondary aluminium) and will depend heavily on the process type (see Tier 2).
-The emission factor for BC is obtained from US EPA, SPECIATE database version 4.3 (US EPA, 2011).
+Default emission factors are given in Table 3.1 and have been derived from the revised BREF document for non-ferrous metal production, taking into account the results of an assessment of emission factors included in the earlier versions of the Guidebook.
+Please bear in mind that these values provide a typical average for primary aluminium production and will depend heavily on the process type (see Tier 2).
+For secondary aluminium production it is advised to use the Tier 2 methodology.
+The emission factor for BC (2) is obtained from US EPA, SPECIATE database version 4.3 (US EPA, 2011).
 The aluminium industry is also a major emitter of fluorides and PFCs but these pollutants are not covered by this Guidebook.

-Emissions of $NO_x$ , $SO_x$ and non-methane volatile organic compounds (NMVOCs) are included in this chapter in the Tier 1 approach.
+Emissions of NO_x, SO_x and non-methane volatile organic compounds (NMVOCs) are included in this chapter in the Tier 1 approach.

 Emission factors in the BREF documents are mostly given in ranges.
-The range is interpreted as the 95 % confidence interval, while the geometric mean of this range is chosen as the value for the emission factor in the table below.
+The range is interpreted as the 95% confidence interval, while the geometric mean of this range is chosen as the value for the emission factor in the table below.